8 of the Most Stylish Stays in Georgia

 Named one of Savannah's best hotels, The Kimpton Brice Hotel is a historic district property not far from River Street.
 Boasting 145 guest rooms, including 26 suites, the hotel combines modern features with Southern sass.
 Pops of color are found throughout, and dramatic curtains line the windows.

 Built as the Clermont Motor Hotel in 1924, it served as both a hotel and apartments over the years.
 It had a number of nightclubs in its lower level since opening, but the scandalous dive bar the Clermont Lounge has hosted locals and celebs alike since 1968.
 The upper floors fell into disrepair, and the building was sold and renovated into Hotel Clermont.

-The historic building on Ponce de Leon Avenue opens in May as a boutique hotel, just steps away from the Atlanta BeltLine's Eastside Trail and Ponce City Market.
+The historic building on Ponce de Leon Avenue is just steps away from the Atlanta BeltLine's Eastside Trail and Ponce City Market.
 The decor is inspired by both the 1920s, when the hotel was built, and the 1960s, its heyday, with Wes Anderson-esque bunkrooms as well as standard rooms and suites.
 Hotel Clermont also has Tiny Lou's, a French-American brasserie, a rooftop bar and, of course, the infamous Lounge.